open-osrs/service-xtea/README.md

 use the shadowJar gradle task, and you can use build/libs/-all jar to launch using the java -jar command, no tomcat.

 The following endpoints exist:
-http://localhost:8080/session/new : Generates a new session and returns it to the requester
-http://localhost:8080/session/ping?uuid=uuid-here : Refreshes the session countdown for a given uuid
-http://localhost:8080/session/count : Returns the number of active users to the requester
+http://localhost:8081/xtea/submit : Submits a key to the database http://localhost:8081/xtea/get : Returns all currently collected keys